 What’s legal and illegal to bet on in Wyoming

 Across the legal states to date, wagering on all of the major and minor professional sports is allowed, but there are some variances on a state-by-state basis with college sports and permitted wagers.
-We’ll have to wait and see what that means for wagering on NCAAB and NCAAF in Wyoming.
+In Wyoming, you can bet on NCAAF and NCAAB as well as in-state teams.
+You will also see these rules and regulations in WY:

 - Betting is restricted to actual sporting events — no wagering on Oscars, elections, etc.